Photo Source:

 ![]() |

-In the past, Romani were not allowed to own land, so they began developing unique occupations which they still do today.
-These included such things as fortune-telling, horse trading, market vending, entertaining, acrobatics, and metal and wood working.
+In the past, the Romani were not allowed to own land, so they began developing unique occupations which they still do today.
+These included fortune-telling, horse trading, market vending, entertaining, acrobatics, and metal and woodworking.
 They are especially known for their musical abilities and dancing.
 Many sing and play instruments at weddings, baptisms, and festivals.
 Unfortunately, they are also known as beggars and thieves.
 Petty theft (usually by children), begging, and black market peddling sometimes provide families with income.
 This reputation has caused much discrimination against them.
 In many countries, they are last in line for jobs.
-Some of the women work as domestic helpers, but are paid very low wages and given no health benefits.
+Some women work as domestic helpers but are paid low wages and given no health benefits.
 Many have insufficient housing and unsatisfactory medical attention.

-Marriages are sometimes arranged by the parents, and young couples usually marry while in their mid to late teens.
+Balkan Romani marriages are sometimes arranged by parents, and young couples usually marry while in their mid to late teens.
 Often, they prefer to elope rather than to have a wedding ceremony.
-Purity before marriage is something of great value to them.
+Purity before marriage is greatly valued by them, especially for women.

-Although they may be more sanitary, more educated, and have more opportunities than Romani in the Middle East and India, they all have one thing in common: the need for Jesus.
-Prayer and evangelism efforts are needed in order to win them to Christ.
+Although they may be more sanitary, better educated, and have more opportunities than Romani in the Middle East and India, they all have one thing in common: the need for Jesus.
+Christ’s followers can be Christ-bearers to these rejected people.
+It will take people who are willing to take risks for the Lord.

-Ask the Lord to raise up people who are willing to share Christ with the Romani.
+Ask the Lord to raise up loving and dedicated people who are willing to share Christ with the Romani.